-Fry the balls in a hot oil using either an electric fryer or a large pot or pan that can heat the oil.
+Add the balls in the frying pan once the oil is hot or use an electric fryer or a large pot or pan that can heat the oil.
 You need to fry them until they are golden brown and crisp.
 Friers and stove tops vary so you may to need to experiment with timing for best results.

 An appe pan is a great, traditional Indian tool to make kafta and other favorites like veg manchurian.
 To use the appe pan, fill the cavities with the kofta balls.
 After a minute of cooking over medium-high heat, turn the balls over and cook the other side.
 The balls should be golden brown and crispy.

-Can I make the Kofta using the Crisplid ?
+How to make the Kofta using the Crisplid?